tudat-team/tudat-space/docs/source/_src_api/propagation_setup/dynamics_types/multi_body.rst

              :language: cp

 In either case, any and all physical interactions are automatically formulated as required for the specific dynamical system under consideration.
 Specifically, the use of direct and third-body gravitational accelerations, and the definition of the correct effective gravitational parameter, are automatically handled when creating the acceleration models (see :ref:`available_acceleration_models`)

+When propagating multiple bodies simultaneously, acceleration models for each need to be defined (for the case of translational dynamics).
+See :ref:`acceleration_model_setup` on details how to define this.